 A summary of dashboard conversions to 30,000-foot-level predictive performance reporting illustrations are available in the article Transitioning Traditional Dashboards to Predictive 30,000-foot-level Metric Reporting Examples.

-Applying Predictive Business Performance Analytics
+Applying Predictive Analytics Performance Management

 The above described 30,000-foot-level business analytics reporting is applicable to a variety of situations, including for the use of predictive analytics in healthcare.
 This key performance measures analytics reporting approach can be implemented in an organization as part of its Integrated Enterprise Excellence (IEE) value chain.
 This effort can lead to improvement efforts that benefit the enterprise as a whole.